Validation, Support, Insight, Guidance, and Tools

 - Drinking too much alcohol, using drugs, sex or relationships that are harming you or others?

 Healing comes from one’s willingness to explore and feel the emotions that are related to both present and past circumstances.
 Unexamined feelings can often lead to unwanted or painful symptoms.
 Life is a prism- examining all sides brings awareness and freedom from limited thoughts and beliefs about yourself and/or situations.
 Learning how to let go of worry and giving yourself space to grieve about what should have been or should happen releases stuck emotions, which in turn create space for new, positive thoughts, emotions and behaviors.
-My approach includes: psychotherapy, mindfulness, CBT, Solution-focused, and Body/Mind Psychotherapy approach.
+My approach includes: psychotherapy, mindfulness, CBT, Solution-focused, Body/Mind Psychotherapy approach, and iRest Yoga Nidra.

 Mindfulness is a flavor of awareness that arises by deliberately paying attention to the present moment, without judgment.
 It is also the cultivation and practice of an intentional new, internal method of processing awareness accompanied by a detached posture toward the present moment.
 The ability to conduct a “body scan” and move your mindful awareness to notice tension in your body provides an opportunity to down-regulate when a conversation might be starting to go south with your partner.
 Great resource: Mindsight by Daniel Siegal